Home

 Photos by Laichee Yang.

-Having joined the Minneapolis-based Ananya Dance Theatre to be immersed in the company’s Yorchhā technique in 2006, Williams has performed in Dastak (2021), Sutrajāl (2019), Shaatranga (2018), Shyamali (2017), Horidraa (2016), Roktim (2015), Moreechika (2012), Ashesh Barsha (2009), and Pipaashaa (2007).
-Alongside Ananya Chatterjea and Hui Wilcox, Williams is co-editor of their anthology Dancing Transnational Feminisms: Ananya Dance Theatre and the Art of Social Justice.
+Having joined the Minneapolis-based Ananya Dance Theatre to be immersed in the company’s Yorchhā technique in 2006, Williams has performed in Dastak and Altars of Our Sacred Geometries (2021), Sutrajāl (2019), Shaatranga (2018), Shyamali (2017), Horidraa (2016), Roktim (2015), Moreechika (2012), Ashesh Barsha (2009), and Pipaashaa (2007).
+Alongside Ananya Chatterjea and Hui Wilcox, Williams is co-editor of the anthology Dancing Transnational Feminisms: Ananya Dance Theatre and the Art of Social Justice.

-Pedagogy and social justice are at the forefront of her practice as an educator, as she has been awarded funding to immerse dance students in the role of the arts in community engagement, such as her 2021 work with the “Shelter” project of Co-Lab Arts on the oral histories of unhoused persons in New Brunswick.
-She grows increasingly interested in establishing public platforms for interdisciplinary artists to present their work, demonstrated by her initiative as a grant recipient with the Institute for the Study of Global Racial Justice, to present choreographer David Roussève and the REALITY dance company at Rutgers University in a 2023 series of master classes, student and faculty dialogues, and an evening/live-streamed event under the frame of “queer black dance.”
+As grant-writer and residency-organizer, she establishes public platforms for interdisciplinary artists to present their work, as demonstrated by her initiative as a grant recipient with the Institute for the Study of Global Racial Justice to present choreographer David Roussève and the REALITY dance company at Rutgers University in a 2023 series of master classes, student and faculty dialogues, and an evening/live-streamed event under the frame of “queer black dance.”